aristanetworks/atd-public/topologies/dual-datacenter/labguides/source/media-multicast.rst

     Ensure you have connectivity before commencing the next step

 7. Enabling Multicast Routing
-    1. On **Leaf 4**, enable multicast routing using the following commands;  We will be enabling multicast routing on Leaf 4 and assigning the interfaces to participate in multicast routing.
+    1. On **s1-Leaf 4**, enable multicast routing using the following commands;  We will be enabling multicast routing on s1-Leaf 4 and assigning the interfaces to participate in multicast routing.
 As well we will define the RP address on the switch.

     .. code-block:: text